top of page

 By contracting with the AHDQ PSO, hospitals would meet the PSSM best practice :

-• Domain #1 (Leadership Commitment, Statement C, for technology resources to support patient safety)
+• Domain #1 (Leadership Commitment, Statement C: technology resources to support patient safety)

-• Domain #2 (Strategic Planning, Statement E, for workplace safety improvements)
+• Domain #2 (Strategic Planning, Statement E: workplace safety improvements)

-• Domain #3 (Culture of Safety, Statement D, four high reliability criteria - for technology to promote safety, high reliability organization frameworks, team communication tools in healthcare, and human factors engineering; Statement E, learning network)
+• Domain #3 (Culture of Safety, Statement D: four high reliability criteria - technology to promote safety, high reliability organization frameworks, team communication tools in healthcare, and human factors engineering

 How to Join AHDQ PSO

-Healthcare organizations or providers that wish to participate in StatDebrief PSO must sign a membership agreement and would be required to pay an annual fee.
-Contact us at the link below for more details.
+Healthcare organizations that wish to participate would sign a membership agreement and pay an annual membership fee.

-Interested in learning more about how AHDQ PSO can support your organization’s safety goals?
+Interested in learning more about how AHDQ PSO can support your safety goals?

 bottom of page